HOW TO TIE DYE at home: the complete guide

 If you let the dye sit on the fabric for too long, it may actually start to bleed and run.
 So if you want intense and well-defined colors, don’t leave the dye on for more than 24 hours.

-Is tie-dye supposed to dry before rinsing?
+Is tie-dye supposed to dry before rinsing the clothes?

 Technically, no. The dye should be rinsed out of the fabric as soon as it is set, so that it does not bleed or run.
 However, waiting for the garment to dry can help you avoid dripping dye all over your bathroom sink and floor.
 So if you have time to wait, feel free to let your tie-dye dry before rinsing it out.